mabouali/MHIT/README.md

 - Data: contains a sample data set.
 - MFiles: contains all the MATLAB files and codes.
 There are individual files for each (or a group of) indices.
 Some other matlab functions are provided to facilitate the calculation of the indices.
 - Output: Sample output file
+- Binaries: which holds compiled version of MHIT Command Line (MHIT-CL).
+This compiled version can be used without any MATLAB License.
+This is provided for those who do not have access to a MATLAB License.

 ## Test files and examples:
 There are three test/example fiels provided.